CleverRaven/Cataclysm-DDA/pages/issues.md

 ### Bug reports

-Before you submit a bug always search the issues to see if it hasn't been reported already.
+Before you submit a bug, always search the issues to see if it hasn't been reported already.

-Your bug report should to include:
+Your bug report should include:

-- On what OS did you experience the problem (Windows, Linux, OS X etc.)
+- What OS did you experience the problem on (Windows, Linux, OS X etc.)
 - What version were you playing:
  - Tiles or Curses (text-based)
  - Version string (preferably full version e.g. "0.C-4547-g3f1c109")
-- Description of the problem you've found written in a way that enables anyone to try recreate it.
+- A description of the problem you've found written in a way that enables anyone to try to recreate it.
 - The behavior you expected from the game.

 Your bug report may include:

 - Screenshot(s) as some things are best explained visually
-- Save file (e.g. link to a dropbox upload)
+- A save file (e.g. link to a dropbox upload)

 Bonus points for:

-- Checking if the bug exists under latest experimental build.
+- Checking if the bug exists under the latest experimental build.
 - Checking if it is OS specific.

 The OS and CDDA version are very important - with the pace of changes here it is possible the bug you have encountered has already been fixed.
 After that reproducibility is the key, so write your report with all the necessary details.